Collocations for brain - noun

 2. ability to think/intelligence

-My tired brain couldn''t cope with such a complex problem.
+My tired brain couldn't cope with such a complex problem.

 analytical

-VERB + BRAIN
+VERB + brain

 rack

-We racked our brains but we couldn''t come up with a solution.
+We racked our brains but we couldn't come up with a solution.

-pick sb''s
+pick sb's

-(= ask sb for information because they know more about a subject than you) I need to pick your brains: what can you tell me about credit unions?
+(= ask sb for information because they know more about a subject than you)

 take

-It doesn''t take much brain to work out that both stories can''t be true.
+It doesn't take much brain to work out that both stories can't be true.

-BRAIN + VERB
+brain + VERB

-function, tick over, work
+tick over,

-It''s important to keep your brain ticking over.
+It's important to keep your brain ticking over.

 reel